fobadara/capstone-javascript/README.md

 ## Description 🏗️

 In this project we developed a restuarant application using two API's.
-One API is to retrieve data from a remote server and another one is to record the different user interactions (likes, comments and reservations).
+Themealdb API was used to retrieve data from a remote server and the involvement API which was used to record the different user interactions (likes, comments and reservations).

 **Built With 🔨**